Want to motorbike from Chiang Mai to Pai? My trip was one of the most fun adventures I had while visiting the city!

-Heading to Pai from Chiang Mai on a motorbike is a thrilling adventure.
-It’s something that often comes up on people’s Northern Thailand bucket list as a must-do activity when in Chiang Mai.
+The route often comes up on people’s Northern Thailand bucket lists (I know it was on mine for ages) as a must-do activity when in Chiang Mai.

-With sweeping mountain views and neverending roads through the forest, it sounds dreamy.
-It was dreamy.
-Just us, nature and your windswept hair.
-For us, it was a wonderful experience.
+You’ll get incredible sweeping mountain views and endless forest roads; it’s a dreamy ride.
+It was magical.
+Just me, nature and windswept hair… for me, it was a wonderful experience.

 Chiang Mai To Pai Motorbike Guide & The EPIC 1095 Road Trip Adventure

-In this post, I’m going to provide you with the ultimate Chiang Mai to Pai motorbike guide.
-I’m going to cover topics including:
+In this post, I’m going to provide you with the Chiang Mai to Pai route and ultimate guide so you can plan ahead and know everything before you go.

 - Details on the Chiang Mai to Pai road, otherwise referred to as route 1095.

-- I’ll briefly go over finding a motorbike in Chiang Mai and the two options you have for renting one.
+- How to find a motorbike in Chiang Mai and the two options for renting one.

-- To make sure you’re fully aware of what to expect from the road trip and make sure it’s right for you, I’m sharing stories from our own adventure.
+- To make sure you’re fully aware of what to expect on the road trip and that it’s right for you, I’m sharing stories from our own adventure.

-- I’m also going to talk about the best stops along the way so you can plan the most enjoyable experience.
+- The best stops along the way so you can plan the most enjoyable experience.

 - If you decide motorbiking from Chiang Mai to Pai isn’t for you, I’ve included other transport options too!

-- And I’ve also put together some essential travel tips so you have a safe and comfortable journey.
+- I’ve also put together some essential travel tips to help you have a safe and comfortable journey.

 The Chiang Mai To Pai Road: Route 1095

-The route is as much famous for being stunning as it is notorious for being dangerous, although maybe not so many these days.
-The Thai government has installed barriers and resurfaced the roads in most areas, which now ensures a (mostly) smooth and pothole-free trip.
+The Thai government has installed barriers and resurfaced roads in most areas, ensuring a (mostly) smooth, pothole-free trip.

 How Many Turns From Chiang Mai To Pai